UnisonUI/UnisonUI/README.md

 To find compatible services, those services **MUST** have the following labels on it:

-- A label for the port where the OpenApi spec lays (default to: *restui.swagger.endpoint.port*)
+- A label for the port where the OpenApi spec lays (default to: *restui.specification.endpoint.port*)
-- A label specifying the protocol to use (default to: *restui.swagger.endpoint.protocol*)
+- A label specifying the protocol to use (default to: *restui.specification.endpoint.protocol*)

 The following labels are optional:

-- A label specifying the path where the OpenApi spec lays (default to: *restui.swagger.endpoint.swagger-path*).
+- A label specifying the path where the OpenApi spec lays (default to: *restui.specification.endpoint.specification-path*).
-  If this label is not provided with the default path is: **/swagger.yaml**
+  If this label is not provided with the default path is: **/specification.yaml**

 Also those services **MUST** have a `ClusterIP` (the provider will infer the address from the `ClusterIP`)